jsommers/switchyard/documentation/test_execution.rst

 .. code-block:: none
    :caption: Additional output from a test failure.
 Notice the error diagnosis in the output below, as well as how Switchyard invokes the debugger (pdb) at the point of failure.

     ************************************************************
     Your code didn't crash, but a test failed.
     ************************************************************

     This is the Switchyard equivalent of the blue screen of death.
-    Here (repeating what's above) is the failure that occurred:
+    As far as I can tell, here's what happened:

+        Expected event:
             The Ethernet frame with a broadcast destination address should be forwarded out ports eth0 and eth2

-        In particular:
+        Failure observed:
+            You called send_packet with an unexpected output port eth1.
-            Test failed when you called send_packet: output on device eth1 unexpected (I expected this: send_packet(s) Ethernet 30:00:00:00:00:02->ff:ff:ff:ff:ff:ff IP | IPv4
+            Here is what Switchyard expected: send_packet(s) Ethernet 30:00:00:00:00:02->ff:ff:ff:ff:ff:ff IP | IPv4
             172.16.42.2->255.255.255.255 ICMP | ICMP EchoRequest 0 0 (0
-            data bytes) out eth2 and Ethernet
+            data bytes) out eth0 and Ethernet
             30:00:00:00:00:02->ff:ff:ff:ff:ff:ff IP | IPv4
             172.16.42.2->255.255.255.255 ICMP | ICMP EchoRequest 0 0 (0
-            data bytes) out eth0)
+            data bytes) out eth2.

     You can rerun with the -v flag to include full dumps of packets that may have caused errors.
 (By default, only relevant packet context may